kariukic/sivio/docs/source/tutorial.rst

 Outputs and what to expect
 ############################################################
 The larger your ``n`` is, the longer the simulate will take as well as the memory based on the size of your input measurement set.
-This however should not discourage you if you have like 64GB of RAM and some time :-).
-We have tried to make the simulation quick but as you might already know, visibilities simulations are computationally expensive.
+We have tried to make the simulations quick based on your computation power, but as you might already know, visibilities simulations are quite computationally expensive.
 Or probably just start with a few hundred sources.

 The above run would be expected to give the following outputs.

-- A beautiful plot similar to the one below.
+- A plot similar to the one below.

 .. figure:: 5000_sources_1098108248_stec_cthulhu_plots.png
   :alt: sivio output plot

   Top left: The simulated ``s`` phase screen.
 Top right: The phase screen overlayed with pierce points for GLEAM sources above 0.3Jy in a 25deg sky radius area centered at RA=0.0deg and Dec=-27.0deg.
   Bottom left: Vector offsets for each source.
+The color of an arrow represents the offset direction and its size is the magnitude of the offset.
+  The values on this plot quantify the level of ionospheric turbulent with a quality assurance metric.
 Bottom right: Reconstructed TEC from the vector offsets.

 - A measurement set with either or both a ``DATA`` and ``OFFSET_DATA`` columns.
 The columns contain the true and the contaminated visibilities respectively.
 - The sky model source list used for the simulation in the ``RTS-sourcelist`` format.
 - A ``.npz`` file with the phase screen array used for the simulation.
-- A ``.npz`` file with all the piercepoints computed per array towards each direction.
+- A ``.npz`` file with all the pierce-points computed per array towards each direction.
-- Fits images from ``wsclean`` for both the true and offset data with their backgrounds and rms fits files computed using ``aegean`` whish is used to do the source finding in both.
+- Fits images from ``wsclean`` for both the true and offset data with their backgrounds and rms fits files computed using ``aegean`` which is used to do the source finding in both.
 - Both true and offset sky catalogues as produced by ``aegean``.
 - Sorted true and offset catalogues with matching sources.